QINQINKONG/Humidity-role-in-population-heat-health-risk/README.md

 - **./data**: dataset needed for running Jupyter notebooks including the following:

   - `GHSI_MAE.nc`
     Mean absolute error (MAE) of daily heatstroke prediction at each prefecture (dim: pf) conditional on a wide range of humidity weight (dim: beta) for both outdoor and indoor (dim: exposure) version of General Heat Stress Index (GHSI).
+GHSI is first calculated at hourly scale and then aggregated to daily averages.
 MAE is calculated as an average across the validation periods of a 10-fold cross valiation during 2010-2019
+  - `dmax_GHSI_MAE.nc`
+    Same as `GHSI_MAE.nc` except that daily maximum GSHI is used for prediction instead of daily averages.

+  - `dmin_GHSI_MAE.nc`
+    Same as `GHSI_MAE.nc` except that daily minimum GSHI is used for prediction instead of daily averages.

   - `HSI_MAE.nc`
     Mean absolute error (MAE) of daily heatstroke prediction at each prefecture (dim: pf) by existing heat stress indices (dim: HSI).
 MAE is calculated as an average across the validation periods of a 10-fold cross valiation during 2010-2019.
 Ta: dry-bulb temperature; WBGT: wet-bulb globe temperature; WBGTin: indoor WBGT; UTCI: universal thermal climate index; Hx: Humidex; HI: heat index; UTCIin: indoor UTCI; Tw: wet-bulb temperature; sWBGT: simplified WBGT; Ts: lethal temperature